zouielouie/BSE_Template_Portfolio/index.md

 **Don't forget to replace the text below with the embedding for your milestone video.
 Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**

-<iframe width="560" height="315" src="https://www.youtube.com/embed/y3VAmNlER5Y" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/y3VAmNlER5Y" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>--->

 # First Milestone
-For your first milestone, describe what your project is and how you plan to build it.
-You can include:
-- An explanation about the different components of your project and how they will all integrate together
-- Technical progress you've made so far
-- Challenges you're facing and solving in your future milestones
-- What your plan is to complete your project

-**Don't forget to replace the text below with the embedding for your milestone video.
-Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**
+### Summary
+My project involves a plethora of different parts, calculations and precise movements.
+Before working on the hardware I had to learn about the calculations necessary to get from the statistics of a planet to the degrees relative to the machine it has to "look".
+Then I had to work with the following hardware components which provide the variables necessary to do the calculations.

+Components:
+  - Arduino Mega
+  - Breadboard
+  - GPS Module
+  - Servos and Laser Pointer Machine
+  - Gyroscope

+The Arduino Mega acts as the brains to my system, and stores all the code that goes towards everything.
+It connects its power to the breadboard which distributes power to the rest of the components.
+The GPS Module and Gyroscope connect to the arduino (to get and give information) and the breadboard (for power) through various ports.
+The Servos connect to the both the arduino and the breaboard however since it only recieves information (doesn't give information back) there is 3 wires (power, ground and recieve data).

+### Progress
+I developed a general understanding behind the math required to solve ascension and declination.
+I also got all of my hardware components working through connections and test code.

+### Challenges
+One challenge I had was with the servos.
+The servos only got 180 degrees and my top servo actually needs to go a whole 360 degrees (needs to be able to rotate its head to look anywhere in the night sky)

-<iframe width="560" height="315" src="https://www.youtube.com/embed/CaCazFBhYKs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/CiB3LzFuGAQ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 # Starter Project: Binary Blaster Game
-###Summary
+### Summary
 Before I started on my main project, I worked on my starter project, which was the Binary Blaster Game.
 It was mostly a solder focused project, where I needed to solder all the parts onto a circuit board.

 Components:
 - Resistors and Capacitors
 - Batteries